Watch the ENF Video

 • Elks National Veterans Service Commission

-Granted $1.144 million to fund the Order's Veterans Service Program, which provides aid and comfort for America's veterans.
+Granted nearly $5.7 million to the Order’s Veterans Service Program, which provides aid and comfort for America’s veterans in need.
+Visit elks.org/vets to learn more about the ENVSC's initiatives to help end veterans homelenessness.

 • Elks Veterans Memorial Maintenance

-Granted $653,380 to maintain the Elks Veterans Memorial in Chicago.
+Granted $1 million to maintain the Elks Veterans Memorial in Chicago.
+Take a virtual tour of the Elks Veterans Memorial here.

 Miscellaneous Grants

-Appropriated $1.95 million to help fund the day-to-day operations of the Foundation's Chicago office.
-Our fundamental expenses are far below the Better Business Bureau's standard for charities of 35 percent of total spending.
+Appropriated about $3.7 million to fund the Foundation’s administrative and fundraising expenses.
+At 8 percent, our fundamental expenses are far below the Better Business Bureau’s standard for charities of no more than 35 percent of total spending.